Skip to main content

 Can ChatGPT do this with Projects/Files?
 Partly.
 ChatGPT Projects let you scope files and chats to a single workspace, which covers retrieval and Project-scoped Q&A. What Projects does not give you is per-paper Knowledge Maps, per-claim reasoning traces, a Semantic Map across the project's sources, or a compounding graph across projects.
 For a single Project with under twenty files you'll read once, Projects is fine.
 The wedge opens when the corpus needs to be navigable independent of chat, or when you'll return to it across many projects over months.

 Pricing at low volume?
-ChatGPT's free tier is genuinely free for low-volume general use, and that's a real advantage if your usage is light and breadth-shaped.
+ChatGPT's no-cost plan is genuinely free for low-volume general use, and that's a real advantage if your usage is light and breadth-shaped.
 Atlas's evaluation sample is ten sources and five lifetime AI chats, which is enough to validate the Knowledge Map and per-claim citation surface but not enough for a full project.
-If your monthly research load is "a couple of one-off questions," ChatGPT's free tier is the lower-friction starting point and we'll recommend it; Atlas Pro at $20/mo is priced for sustained corpus work, not occasional Q&A.
+If your monthly research load is "a couple of one-off questions," ChatGPT's no-cost plan is the lower-friction starting point and we'll recommend it.
+Atlas Pro at $20/mo fits sustained corpus work where maps, citations, and cross-project memory matter.

 Frequently Asked Questions